GwynethLlewelyn/support.typora.io/_posts/how-to/2016-06-25-Add Custom CSS.md

 You can create `base.user.css` and `{current-theme}.user.css` under the theme folder if they do not exist.

-If you want to change CSS styles, and apply it to **all themes**, you should modify `base.user.css` and append your own CSS, so whatever theme is selected, your CSS style will still be loaded and applied.
+If you want to change CSS styles, and apply them to **all themes**, you should modify `base.user.css` and append your own CSS, so whatever theme is selected, your CSS style will still be loaded and applied.

 If you want to modify some CSS for **a specific theme**, for instance "Newsprint", you can create `newsprint.user.css` and append the CSS you want.
-The reasons we do not recommend you modify the theme file directly are:
+We do not recommend that you modify the theme file directly for the following reasons:

-1. Default themes that available after Typora is installed may also be updated.
-If this happens, then the new version simply replaces the existing one under theme folder, and your modifications will be lost.
+1. Default themes that are available after Typora is installed may also be updated.
+If this happens, then the new version simply replaces the existing one under the theme folder, and your modifications will be lost.
-2. Themes developed by other people may also be changed in future.
-If they changed their CSS file, you can just replace their new file with your old one without worrying your modification will be gone.
+2. Themes developed by other people may also be changed in the future.
+If they changed their CSS file, you can just replace their new file with your old one without worrying if your modification will be gone.

 (If you write your own CSS theme, then modifying it directly is OK.)